Back to top

 Polar Express Train Ride, Railtown 1897, Jamestown

-The California State Railroad Museum's sister organization, Railtown 1897 State Historic Park, offers a holiday Polar Express train ride and tickets are also still available!
-Located in the Mother Lode town of Jamestown, about a three-hour drive from the Bay Area, Railtown 1897 offers an hour-long train ride to the North Pole with hot-hot-hot chocolate, cookies, characters from the Polar Express story, and Santa himself, who will give each passenger a silver sleighbell.
+The California State Railroad Museum's sister organization, Railtown 1897 State Historic Park, offers a holiday Polar Express train ride, too!
+Located in the Mother Lode town of Jamestown (about a three-hour drive from the Bay Area), Railtown 1897 offers an hour-long train ride to the North Pole with hot-hot-hot chocolate, cookies, characters from the Polar Express story, and Santa himself, who will give each passenger a silver sleighbell.

-Tickets cost $60 per person for coach seating.
+Tickets cost $80–$85 per person.
 Children under 2 are free but must be seated on an adult's lap.
-Rides take place Friday–Sunday, November 25–December 18.
-Many days are sold out, so check their website for availability.
+Rides take place Friday–Sunday, November 22–December 21.
+Purchase tickets online.

 Niles Canyon Railway Train of Lights, Sunol and Niles